 Mid-sized companies have a unique advantage as they can be more nimble and execute more quickly than their larger competitors.
 To fully leverage that advantage you need to work on uncovering problems as quickly as possible - and then leveraging your agile staff to execute the adjustments more quickly to outmaneuver the competition to address the market opportunity.

-Use KPIs to Drive Team Action and Team Accountability in Your Weekly Team Meeting
+Use OKRs and KPIs to Drive Team Action and Team Accountability

 Now that you have a list of KPIs, let’s talk about the more important part - what to do with the data.
 The best practice is to measure these KPIs as often as possible, weekly if you can get your hands on it.
 This allows you to make minor course corrections while executing your quarterly plan, rather than making a major adjustment if you are only measuring monthly.
 At every weekly team meeting, discuss the KPIs and make decisions based on the data.
 Too often we rely on stories (often thinly veiled excuses) about what is going on with your team or your organization when we need to rely on the cold hard data.
 The data will help you probe for the problem and alert you to the issue so the people can solve the problem.